Nancy Lee Harris

 For the Irish playwright and screenwriter, see Nancy Harris.

-Nancy Lee Harris is an educator as well as a well-established medical professional.
-She currently serves as a professor of pathology at Harvard Medical School.
-She is also a physician at Massachusetts General Hospital and an editor with the New England Journal of Medicine.
-She was trained at multiple different hospitals; however, the majority of her adult life has been spent working in Boston, Massachusetts.
-Throughout her life she has held many notable positions including but not limited to: Director of Hematopathology, Director of Surgical Pathology, Director of Anatomic Pathology, Director of Anatomic and Clinical Pathology Residency Program, and Director of Hematopathology Fellowship Program.
-Harris is an important and distinguished medical provider in the Greater Boston area and focuses her research on blood malignancies and lymphoid neoplasms.
+Nancy Lee Harris is an educator and medical professional.
+She serves as a professor of pathology at Harvard Medical School and is a physician at Massachusetts General Hospital.
+She is also an editor with the New England Journal of Medicine.
+Harris has held a range of academic and clinical leadership roles in pathology, including positions related to hematopathology, surgical pathology, anatomic pathology, and pathology residency and fellowship training programs.
+Her research focuses on blood malignancies and lymphoid neoplasms.

 Family

-She is the wife of Jay R. Harris, who is a radiation oncology professor at Harvard Medical School.
+Harries is married to Jay R. Harris, who is a radiation oncology professor at Harvard Medical School.
 One son Dan Harris, was the co-anchor of the weekend edition of Good Morning America from 2010 to 2010 and is married to Dr. Bianca Harris.
-Another son, Matthew Carmichael Harris is a venture capitalist and married to filmmaker Jessica Glass.
+Another son, Matthew Carmichael Harris, is a venture capitalist and married to filmmaker Jessica Glass.

 Education and training

 Nancy Lee Harris performed her internship in Internal Medicine at Washington University Barnes-Jewish Hospital.
 She then moved to Boston and completed her residency in Anatomic and Clinical pathology at Beth Israel Deaconess Medical Center.
 Harris rounded out her education by completing a fellowship in Hematopathology at Massachusetts General Hospital and is currently board certified in Anatomy pathology and Clinical pathology.

 Harris joined Massachusetts General Hospital in 1980 and has since held a variety of different positions.
 She started off as the Director of Hematopathology and remained the director until 2009.
 In 1985, she also became the Director of Surgical Pathology until 1992 when she transitioned to the Director of Anatomic Pathology.
 She remained the Director of Anatomic Pathology until 1998.
 In 1996, although she was already the Director of Hematopathology and the Director of Anatomic Pathology, Harris added a third title: Director of Anatomic and Clinical Pathology Residency Program.
 Harris was in charge of the residency program until 2001.
 When arriving in 1980, Harris also took on the job of being the Director of Hematopathology Fellowship Program until 2004.
 Harris now serves as the editor of case records of Massachusetts General Hospital for the New England Journal of Medicine (NEJM).